-Black Minister that got off one arson charge, was a suspect in burning his own church, now is charged with torching his RV
+Black Minister that got off one arson charge, was a suspect in burning his own church, got plea deal for torching his RV

 WILL THIRD ARSON CHARGE